-If you’re looking to secure a promotion, a graduate degree can help you move up the ladder at your current company.
+If you’re looking to secure a promotion, a graduate degree can help you gain the leadership skills required to move up the ladder at your current company.
 Certain industries prefer or require an advanced degree to transition into highly visible roles, particularly in management or leadership.
 Other fields require by law that employees have a master’s or doctoral degree before working in a specific role, such as a doctor or lawyer.

 If you’ve been in the workforce for several years and want to transition out of your current job, then the best way to do that could be with an advanced degree.
 For example, if you are interested in becoming the executive director of a nonprofit, a master’s in nonprofit management or public administration might be an ideal next step.

 “I Want to Specialize in a Particular Field.”